Chillu1/ModifierLibrary/Assets/Scripts/ModifierSystem/Design.md

 OnHeal = they heal you back
 OnHealed = you heal them back
-OnHealed = attack them (might be an interesting downside-mod)
+OnHealed = attack them (might be an interesting downside-mod) Stun every time you get damaged for 0.2 seconds, cooldown 0.3-0.4 seconds (cold snap) For every damage taken, take 50% of that damage again 10 seconds later (Maledict) For every elementalData do/buff X
+For every elementalData with intensity do/buff X

+## Game interaction/mechanics ideas
+Web (flamable, modifier/combo makes it immune to flames/makes it out of flames)
+Spawning spiders (on cast, kill, whatever).
+Buffing them instead of yourself
+All buffs are doubled, but don't work on you anymore.
+Self-buffs work/are applied on your allies as well, but all buffs effect is lowered by 80-90%.
+Your lifesteal is shared between allies, but you can't lifesteal anymore.
+Infest:
+* On kill spawn spider
+* Infest a creature into an enemy, killing them slowly from the inside (ignores resistances).
+Can't be applied to non-biological forms?
+For each spell cast (by anyone) do/buff X

+### Interactions list

+#### Positives
+Shares lifesteal with allies, but...
+Nullify enemy X resistances/elemental data, but... (deal no damage?)

+#### Negatives
+Can't heal, but...
+Can't lifesteal, but...
+Can't cast spells, but...

+#### Neutral
+Allies share health, but...
+Allies share mana, but...
+Enemies share X resistance(s), but...

 ## Combo mod ideas